okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-app/main/index.md

 * **App name**: Provide a name for your integration.
 This is the main title used for your integration in the OIN.

-* **App website** &mdash; provide a link to your product or service homepage, or a specific location on your website where users can learn more about your integration.
+* **App website**:  Provide a link to your product or service homepage or a specific location on your website where users can learn more about your integration.

 * **App category** &mdash; specify one or more categories that Okta will use to categorize your integration in the OIN catalog.
 Click **Add Another** to choose up to three categories.